heysokam/osdf-old/doc/roadmap.md

 - [ ] Airjump Powerup
 - [ ] Physics selection Powerups (cpm and vq3 sections in the same map)
 - [ ] Client sided logic (EntityPlus and SourceEngine-I/O inspired)
+- [ ] Gamemodes:
   - [ ] Native race mode (like AG, first to finish wins. also FFA race, standings based on finish order)
   - [ ] PVP race mode (can interact with other players, and do things to change their movement)
+  - [ ] Timed Duel maps : Pick all key items to set a time (like ctf, but for duel maps instead)
 - [ ] Look-behind command (map-based, not global)
 - [ ] Improved replay tools (q3mme inspired, using the new UI tools)
 - [ ] New data and stats: